 Born in 1943 Amit Ambalal uses his satirical wit to develop parody, caricature and mimicry in his work.
 The pleasure he derives by a moving brush is evident in his act of image-making, defined by the free flow and transparency of colour and form.

 In 1979 he decided to abandon the role of a businessman and become an artist.
-That banishment of rigidity and this embrace of fluidity thrive on his will to be transparent and very human.
-His works become as much about birds and animals as about human beings concluding in satirical manifestations.
-Imbued with energy and wit, Ambala creates a visual language, where he often re-explores mythological themes and tales, and re-imagines mythical characters in a new idiom which is both secular and sacred.
+His keenness to be transparent and therefore very human have led him to banish rigidity and embrace fluidity in his life.
+His work becomes as much about birds and animals as about human beings in satirical arrangements.
+Imbued with energy and wit, Ambalal creates a visual language, where he often re-explores mythological themes and tales, and re-imagines mythical characters in new idioms, both secular and sacred.
 He works in watercolour, gouache, dry pastels and papier mache.
-Amit Ambalal has exhibited in Gallery Espace, New Delhi; Archer Art Gallery, Ahmedabad, Academy of Fine Arts, Kolkata; Bodhi Art, Singapore; Galerie F.I.A., Amsterdam; James Harvey Gallery, Sydney amongst many others.
+Amit Ambalal has exhibited at Gallery Espace, New Delhi; Archer Art Gallery, Ahmedabad, Academy of Fine Arts, Kolkata; Bodhi Art, Singapore; Galerie F.I.A., Amsterdam; James Harvey Gallery, Sydney amongst many others.
 He is the recipient of the Civitella Ranieri Foundation Fellowship, Italy , Ahmedabad Municipal Corporation and Gujarat State Lalit Kala Akademi .
 He has also participated in the India Art Fair, New Delhi , 6th Bharat Bhavan Biennale of Contemporary Indian Art, Bhopal .
 Ambalal’s interest in Nathdwara Paintings of Rajasthan led him to publish a seminal book entitled Krishna as Shrinathji.
 He also held an exhibition of his personal collection of Nathdwara Paintings in Delhi.
-The artist lives and works in Ahmedabad.